cunderhill17/mmed1054-homework1/README.md

-# Multimedia Authoring Assignment One: The Trinit: Crytal, Storm, & Val.
+# Multimedia Authoring Assignment One: The Trinity: Crytal, Storm, & Val.

 ## Crystal's About Me